 Another kind of super scam cited by the ACIC is investment fraud.
 This often involves individuals with self-managed super funds being convinced by scammers to invest in non-existent or illegal companies or sectors.

-The ACIC specifically points to Trio Capital, which carried out what the Parliamentary Joint Committee on Corporations and Financial Services described as “the largest superannuation fraud in Australian history”, conning Australians out of around $176 million all up.
-The number of individuals affected was over 6,000, but nearly 700 of them had invested either directly or through a self-managed super fund (SMSF).
+The ACIC specifically points to the example of Trio Capital, which carried out what the Parliamentary Joint Committee on Corporations and Financial Services described as “the largest superannuation fraud in Australian history”, conning Australians out of around $176 million all up.
+The number of individuals affected was over 6,000, including nearly 700 who had invested either directly or through a self-managed super fund (SMSF).

 Early release scams